Frequently Asked Questions

 What if I have a conflict during Panhellenic primary recruitment?
 Can I still participate?

-The Panhellenic Council hosts formal recruitment before school, and recognizes that many students are also participating in early move-in programs like LLPs, band, FastTrack, and other activities.
+The Panhellenic Council hosts formal recruitment the first two weekends of school, and recognizes that many students are also participating in early move-in programs like LLPs, band, FastTrack, and other activities.
 The Recruitment Staff has created a special schedules program to accommodate these students.
 Indicate your special schedule request on your recruitment registration form and they will contact you to make the appropriate arrangements.
 Learn more about the registration process here.

 If I don’t participate in formal recruitment, can I still join a chapter?